shieladixon/RC2014-TMS9918A/README.md

 For 32k, the programs are self-contained with the viewer and image data in one file, so loading and running cyber.ihx will display the image.

+The .sc2 images generally come from https://tomseditor.com/gallery/browse where there is a very large gallery of .sc2 and .sc3 images